terminal42/escargot/README.md

 * `DoctrineQueue` - a Doctrine DBAL queue.
 Stores the data in your Doctrine/PDO compatible database so it's persistent.

+* `LazyQueue` - a queue that takes two `QueueInterface` implementations as arguments.
+It will try to work on the primary queue as long as possible and fall back to the second queue only if needed.
+The result can be transferred from the first queue to the second queue by using the `commit()` method.
+The use case is mainly to prevent e.g. the database from being hammered by using `$queue = new LazyQueue(new InMemoryQueue(), new DoctrineQueue())`.

 #### Start crawling

 After we have our `Escargot` instance, we can start crawling which we do by calling the `crawl()` method: